 - Lycopene’s antioxidant properties prevent the death of bone cells, reinforce the structure of the bones, and promote bone health.

 Tomato Extract shields the skin against UV-induced erythema.
-Also, high levels of Lycopene neutralize free radical that damage the skin and lead to photoaging.
+Also, high levels of Lycopene neutralize free radicals that damage the skin and lead to photoaging.

 Tomato Extract also comes with anti-inflammatory properties that make it a wonderful remedy for treating loose pores and acne breakouts.